Customer Engagement: 7 strategies to get your happily-ever-after with customers

 You can even get your power users to promote your blog posts or post valuable reviews by actively promoting them.

-3. Use in-product messaging to engage with deeply
+3. Use in-product messaging and engage them while they use the product

-In-product messaging is one of the best ways to increase customer engagement as they are highly targeted.
+In-product messaging is one of the best ways to increase engagement as they are highly targeted.
 Whenever a user completes an action or misses an opportunity to do so, you can send in-app messages to remind them or give them that nudge to do something.
 For example, in Freshchat, you can launch In-App Campaigns and Triggered Messages to target users based on their activity on your website and their geolocation and engage them at the right moment.
+You can create campaigns for a better onboarding experience or update users about new features, and much more.

+The sense of belonging is a human need, just like the need for food and shelter.
+We all like to feel like we’re part of a team.
+And your customers will be no exceptions.
 Customers need to feel important, on a daily basis, each time you interact.
 You cannot make them feel that you were interested only in making a sale.
 Create a sense of belonging for your customers.
 Make them feel part of your team.
+Go above and beyond in delighting your users.

 Keep yourself updated about your customers.
 If you find that your customer has created a new charity program or has launched a new product, promote them on your social media handles.
 Praise them, applaud them, shout out to the world about the amazing work they do and how you enjoy being able to be a part of their journey.
 Or send out a warm personal email to one loyal customer every month, highlighting how you and your team appreciates them.

-5. Create goodwill with your customers, it doesn’t need to be expensive
+5. Create a goodwill with your customers, it doesn’t need to be expensive

 Doing a goodwill gesture is more about the act, than about the cost.
 For example, if you are celebrating a product anniversary, celebrate it with your customers.
-Send them a personalized handwritten note appreciating them for sticking around.
+Send them a personalized handwritten note thanking them for their years of loyalty and appreciating them for sticking around.
 Mention how you are envisioning more milestones together.
-Offer them something, like a Starbucks gift card, that they would love.
-How would you know what they like, you may ask.
-That means you skipped point 2!
+Along with the handwritten note, offer them something, like a Starbucks gift card or a discount coupon to their favorite apparel store.
+How would I know what they like, you may ask!
+That means you skipped point 2! ??

 Meet your customers in person whenever you get a chance.
 Ask them over for a cup of coffee when you travel to their city.
 After all, face-to-face engagement has its own perks.
 Your customers will see the effort you make in getting to know them, in making them feel valued and it’ll only bring them one step more closer to you and make them stay for the experience alone.